Pigrecos/Triton4Delphi/README.md

 ## ToDo  - Attention is an initial release and not 100% tested -
   * Adding support uint512.
-  * Proving and test Callback's procedure(very hard for delphi)
   * Test test and More .
 Any collaboration is welcome ;)